 Before jumping into creating content that helps your product’s search engine position, create something useful that speaks to your customers on their level.
 Consider what questions customers typically have and provide helpful information that will help them understand the product.

 Also, think about the features and benefits of your product.
 Angle this in a way that appeals to your customers to help entice them to buy.
 Utilizing persuasive text at this point will help you market your product which should help leverage sales.
+I would add this statement in the green bracket: It takes a good content marketer to create descriptions that sell but it's definitely worth it.

 When considering how to optimize for search engines, it is recommended that the search engine is treated like a person.
 Typically when the user experience works well, the chances are the search engine will see it this way also.